 Another possible reason for cold hands and feet is Raynaud’s disease.
 Primary Raynaud’s disease causes some arteries in parts of your body, like your hands and feet, to constrict in response to cold temperatures.

 Women are more likely than men to have Raynaud’s disease.
-It is also more common in people who live in colder climates.
+It also is more common in people who live in colder climates.

 Treatment for primary Raynaud’s disease depends on its severity and whether you have other health conditions.
-For most people, Raynaud’s disease isn’t a serious condition, but can affect quality of life.
+For most people, Raynaud’s disease isn’t a serious condition, but it can affect quality of life.